Poem title: Al-Arjoozah al-Me’iyah.

-At eight years old, his (saw) grandfather died.
-He loved his grandfather a lot.
-His (saw) grandfather would have a special carpet in the Haram in the Ka’bah where only he (saw) would sit.
-This is where ‘Abdul Muttalib’s own children would sit.
-Yet, when the Prophet (saw) would come he would allow him to sit on it also.
+At eight years old, his (saw) grandfather died, whom he (saw) loved a lot.
+His (saw) grandfather would have a special carpet in the Haram, where his own children would sit, in the Ka’bah.
+He allowed the Prophet (saw) to also sit there.
 When the people would question Abdul Muttalib, he would say, leave him for this boy has a great future.

 Then his paternal uncle, Aboo Taalib, took on

 his guardianship, and later to ash-Shaam he travelled.

 Before Abdul Muttalib died, he persuaded his (saw) paternal uncle (father’s blood brother), Abu Taalib to take over.
 At that point, he had the Prophet (saw) for approximately two years.
 He (saw) was with his grandfather from the age of six to eight years old.